alesti/tinkering-tinkerbell/hardware.md

 ![Case with Odroids and Switch](pics/case_sm.jpg)

-I needed to burn a lot of smaller filament remains, so it has really ugly colours :-) [Here are some more pictures](https://photos.google.com/share/AF1QipOEYq0544IV67harl58_uC0024xNleLqJeiRTEjn7_saC3fTc6Ne1Pnuho2mmJ2EA?key=SUhpWUtIOFYzX0pybnV2RXV3aVNjRk9uWXVsazFR)
+I burned down a lot of smaller filament remains, so it has really ugly colours :-) [Here are some more pictures](https://photos.google.com/share/AF1QipOEYq0544IV67harl58_uC0024xNleLqJeiRTEjn7_saC3fTc6Ne1Pnuho2mmJ2EA?key=SUhpWUtIOFYzX0pybnV2RXV3aVNjRk9uWXVsazFR)

 This case design is genius while it is not only endless stackable but it